 Many consider the OBX the ideal beach location.
 Visitors find allure in the unspoiled natural terrain and wide sandy beaches.
 However, the miles of uncrowded, pristine beach is not the only thing brings vacationers back year after year.

 From friendly local restaurants, gallery shopping, world-class fishing and boating, jet-skiing, and surfing -there is something here for everyone!
-Also, the Outer Banks is a bike rider’s and runner's dream come true--beautiful scenery, relatively flat with miles after mile of interconnecting paved bike paths.
-It is possible to ride or run from the Currituck Beach Lighthouse in Corolla to Bodie Island Light in South Nags Head, and except for some short stretches, never be on the main road!
+The Outer Banks is also bike riders and runners dream come true!
+The OBX offers beautiful scenery that’s relatively flat with mile after mile of interconnecting paved bike paths.
+It’s possible to ride or run from the Currituck Beach Lighthouse in Corolla to the Bodie Island Lighthouse in South Nags Head.
+With the exception for some short stretches, you’ll never be on the main road!

-It’s a place where pirates once roamed and wild ponies still play, where adventure is still possible and romance thrives.
-All in all, a pretty complex place, yet for all of that, life on the Outer Banks seems to move to a slightly slower beat.
+It’s a place where pirates once roamed and wild ponies still play, where adventure is still possible.
+All in all, the Outer Banks is a pretty complex place; a huge reason why people of all groups, ages, and backgrounds seem to love it.
+Yet for all of that, life on the Outer Banks seems to move to a slightly slower beat.
 Come find out for yourself at one of our Outer Banks, North Carolina beach rentals!

 Subscribe to our newsletter